Intake status: Closed – Expressions of Interest will be accepted from 8:30 am (MST) on February 24 to 8:30 am (MST) on March 23, 2020.

 How to apply

 The GreenSTEM application process is a competitive call for proposals.
-Applicants are required to complete and submit their Expressions of Interest through the online application portal accessible through this page during each intake.
+Applicants are required to complete and submit their Expressions of Interest through the online application portal accessible through this page.

 Selection of successful applicants will begin once the intake has closed.